‘Teen Mom 2’: Kailyn Lowry’s Ex Javi Marroquin Dating Another MTV Star

 So far it seems there’s little drama between the Teen Mom 2 stars.
 Madison Channing Walls and Javi Marroquin have made their relationship public on social media with Lowry’s blessing.
 New seasons of the show are still airing on MTV.
 Fans will have to wait to see if Walls and Marroquin’s relationship is chronicled on the show, and for further news of Lowry’s pregnancy.

-[Featured image by Valerie Macon/Getty Images]
+[Featured Image by Valerie Macon/Getty Images]